decenomy/SAPP/doc/README.md

 Building
 ---------------------
-The following are developer notes on how to build Sapphire Core on your native platform.
+The following are developer notes on how to build Sappre Coin Core on your native platform.
 They are not complete guides, but include notes on the necessary libraries, compile flags, etc.

 - [Dependencies](dependencies.md)
 - [macOS Build Notes](build-osx.md)